RTXteam/RTX/code/ARAX/Documentation/DSL_Documentation.md

 * ##### max_results

     - The maximum number of results to return.
-Default is to return all results.
+If not provided all results will be returned.

     - Acceptable input types: integer.